Last updated: December 2012. Planned review date: December 2014

 Download the full Teenage Pregnancy Health campaign report (PDF).

-The Young Women’s Guide To Pregnancy - A book designed specifically to meet the health information needs of pregnant teenagers.
+The Young Women’s Guide To Pregnancy (order it free of charge from our shop) - A book designed specifically to meet the health information needs of pregnant teenagers.
 The design and content have been developed in partnership with young mothers and the resource focuses on helpful tips and advice for pregnant teenagers regarding antenatal care, exercising while pregnant, foods to avoid, giving birth and much more.

-Pregnant Teenagers and Diet – A guide for professionals who work with pregnant teenagers but do not have specialist training in nutrition.
+Pregnant Teenagers and Diet (download it here) – A guide for professionals who work with pregnant teenagers but do not have specialist training in nutrition.
 The guide provides professionals with strategies for talking to young mums about pregnancy nutrition.

 Office for National Statistics 2012: http://ons.gov.uk/ons/rel/vsob1/conception-statistics--england-and-wales/2010/2010-conceptions-statistical-bulletin.html